 Step 7: Overall Principal of This Episode

 This is the basic overall principal in this episode.
-How can we getting angle from a joint of the body?
-One of simple way is put a potentiometer on the joint.
+How can we get an angle from a joint of the body?
+A straightforward way is to put a potentiometer on the joint.
 As the joint rotates, the potentiometer rotates as well.

-The Arduino reads the analog value of potentiometer and sends the signal to servo motor.
+The Arduino reads the analog value of the potentiometer and sends the signal to the servo motor.

 Step 8: Schematic

 This schematic shows how to connect with each component.
-The most important thing in the schematic is the direction.
-The board can be damaged, If you put the cable in wrong direction.
+The most essential thing in the schematic is the direction.
+The board can be damaged if you put the cable in the wrong direction.